 Emily graduated from Massac Co.
-High School in 2005 and from Murray State University in 2012 with a Bachelor of Business in Business Administration.
+High School in 2005, from Murray State University in 2012 with a Bachelor of Business in Business Administration and will graduate in October of 2018 from the Des Moines Area Community College Mortuary Science Program.
 She currently resides in Metropolis with her husband Lance, formerly of Hopkinsville, KY and their son, Lincoln.
 Emily is a life-long member of St. Paul Evangelical Lutheran Church where she teaches Sunday School and is a former church council member.
 She is also a member of the Metropolis Rotary Club and was the 2014-2015 President of the club.

 "Family tradition is important to me.
 I hope that I can honor my family by carrying on the legacy of providing empathy and compassion to families in their time of need."

 Greg Russell, a Metropolis native, began his career with Aikins-Farmer Funeral Home in 1971 under the late Owen Kenneth "Steve" Farmer.
 He started SIU at Carbondale Mortuary School in 1973 and completed a school internship at Myers Funeral Service in Mt.
 Vernon.
 He graduated with an Associate's in Mortuary Science in 1975.
 Greg has been a licensed Embalmer and Funeral Director for 42 years and was a former Deputy Coroner for 10 years.
 He finds it gratifying to help people of our community when they need someone.

 Greg is married to Denise (Jones)Russell.
 In his free time, Greg enjoys hunting and gardening.